MicrosoftDocs/ATADocs/ATPDocs/atp-cas-isp-unsecure-account-attributes.md

 ## What are unsecure account attributes?

-Azure ATP continuously monitors your environment to identify accounts with attribute values that expose a security risk, and reports on these accounts to assist you in managing your environment.
+Azure ATP continuously monitors your environment to identify accounts with attribute values that expose a security risk, and reports on these accounts to assist you in protecting your environment.

 ## What risk do unsecure account attributes pose?